Frequently Asked Questions

 How do I qualify for the in-state tuition rate?

 In order to qualify for the in-state tuition rate, applicants must have been a New Hampshire resident for at least 12 months prior to the time you would start your degree program.
 You may fill out the Statement of Residency form and return it to our office with the needed supplemental materials (if any).
 The form has three separate options; you need only fill out the option that best applies to you.
 Instructions on how to choose the appropriate option are provided on the form, and you may contact the Graduate School at (603) 862-3000 with any questions.
 This form is not required to complete your application, but, if admitted, you will need to submit the form before you can register for classes.

 How long will it take for me to receive a decision regarding my application?
 How will I be notified that a decision has been reached?

 Most admissions decisions are made 6-8 weeks after your completed application packet has been sent to your department for review.
 Some programs may reach a decision sooner or later, however, depending on the size of the applicant pool and the review/deadline schedule for the program.
-You will be notified of your decision via email, and your application status will also be posted for you to view on Blackboard.
+You will be notified of your decision via email, and your application status will also be posted for you to view on Webcat.

 If my application is rejected, can I appeal the decision or apply for a different term?